-Changed in version 0.5.0: Properties instances can now compare equal to dicts and other mapping types copy()
+Changed in version 0.5.0: Properties instances can now compare equal to dicts and other mapping types

 - data (mapping or None) A mapping or iterable of (key, value) pairs with which to initialize the Properties instance.
-All keys and values in data must be text strings. - defaults (Properties or None) a set of default properties that will be used as fallback for getProperty defaults = None getProperty (key, defaultValue=None)
+All keys and values in data must be text strings. - defaults (Optional[Properties]) a set of default properties that will be used as fallback for getProperty defaults